Remembering Rev. Morgan Jones

 Through the G.I.
 Bill, Morgan went off to Bible college.
 He attended Columbia Bible College in Columbia, South Carolina, the college Mary Jane was attending before she entered the Army Nurse Corps.

 He eventually returned home.
 His family would grow to be a family of 8, Morgan, Mary Jane, and six boys.
 He was ordained as a Presbyterian minister but eventually founded a Baptist-style Bible church in upstate New York.
 Clermont Bible Church.
-That is where my family met him, I merely a baby.
+That is where my family met him, I was merely a baby.

 All that said, I know if Morgan was around today he’d probably be a bit disappointed in me, though he’d enjoy having a good theological discussion.
 I left the fold and faith he so powerfully was a part of and helped lead.
 I could not accept the answer he once gave to a question I remember a Bible Study student once asked him – what about those who’ve never heard the gospel or even the name Jesus Christ?
 How could they end up in hell for something they could not help?

 My eventual Universalist faith gave me the answer - God as loving father will reconcile all back to himself.
-My faith in that answer would saddened him, I know.
+My faith in that answer would have saddened him, I know.

-But I’ve learned this in my 46 years.
-Part of growing up is learning to accept the fact that you can never make everyone happy.
+But I’ve learned this in my 46 years: Part of growing up is learning to accept the fact that you can never make everyone happy.
 Sometimes being true to yourself and your faith means disappointing those who love you and whom you love.

 Nonetheless, something always remains in those important relationships.
-For me and my memory of Morgan, what remains is my deep sense of gratitude for his life, his ministry, his influence on my life.
+For me and my memory of Morgan, what remains is my deep sense of gratitude for his life, his ministry, and his influence on my life.

 So on this Sunday before Memorial Day, I remember Morgan, the war veteran who stormed the beaches of Normandy and left a little of himself there and experienced the sad silence of loss from then on.
 I remember Morgan the military-chaplain-mentored pastor of Clermont Bible Church who dedicated his life to ministry and to the good news of Jesus.
-I remember my first mentor and a good man who still looms large in the memory of the Erickson family and in this Christian Universalist who still considers him a central part of my own journey to ministry.
+I remember my first mentor and a good man who still looms large in the memory of the Erickson family and in this progressive Christian who still considers him a central part of my own journey to ministry.

 Comments